Sustainability Measurement

 By the end of the course, you will gain an intermediate-level understanding of:

-• how the circular economy and sustainability measurement and reporting fits together
+- how the circular economy and sustainability measurement and reporting fit together

-• how to avoid claims of greenwashing and be transparent
+- how to be transparent and avoid claims of greenwashing

 Who will benefit